lucasile/sysinfo_v2/README.md

 We call `handleSignals()` to initialize some signal handlers for intercepting Ctrl-C and Ctrl-Z.

-We then use `addProcessToArray()` to populate the `processes` array with new processes running the specified functions.
+We then use `addProcessToArray()` to populate the `processes` array with new processes running the specified functions (handleReportMemory, handleReportUsers, handleReportCPU).

 Now that we have our processes, we can loop over all the samples.